 The Willow Oaks facilities are excellent (especially the racket facilities) and anyone who has ever attended a wedding or event there invariably ends up on the rear patio overlooking the 9th and 18th greens to watching golfers finish up their 9’s.

 Its convenient location make it accessible from much of Richmond.

-Lakeside is currently closed to renovate their greens and expected to reopen in Spring of 2012.
+Lakeside renovated their greens and expected to during 2012.
 Hanover underwent a renovation in 2008 so the course should not be in need of any major upgrade (think ‘assessment’) for the foreseeable future.

 Meadowbrook (South Side/Jeff Davis Highway)

 Built in the late 1950’s as a club to service the burgeoning industrial presence that DuPont and Philip Morris’ were bringing to the area, Meadowbrook boasts a value oriented course, strong membership and solid test of golf.
 As with may courses built in the era before technology changed the length required for a championship course, Meadowbrook relies on tight fairways (#2 feels as narrow as a bowling lane) and some of the smallest greens in the area (#18 is the size of my closet) to create an excellent test of golf.
 With a relatively flat setting, it is also an excellent course to walk.